Advances in 3D Neural Stylization: A Survey: Background

-where $c$ is the content image, $cs$ is the stylized image, $s_{src}$ and $s_{sty}$ are source (content) style prompt and target style prompt.
-An example of $s_{src}$ and $s_{sty}$ can be ``Photo'' and ``Picasso style painting'', respectively~\cite{kwon2022clipstyler}.
-Since CLIP does not support high-resolution image embedding, Kwon \etal \cite{kwon2022clipstyler} introduced patch-wise directional CLIP loss with augmented patches for better artistic semantic texture transfer.
-Specifically, they proposed to randomly sample patches of the output image and augment patches with random transformation for CLIP directional loss.
-More recently, researchers tend to investigate the contrastive learning \cite{park2020contrastive} and diffusion model \cite{rombach2022high} for more accurate and higher-fidelity text-guided stylization \cite{yang2023zero}.
+where \(\Delta I = E_{I}(cs) - E_{I}(c), \Delta T = E_{T}(s_{sty}) - E_{T}(s_{src})\), $c$ is the content image, $cs$ is the stylized image, $s_{src}$ and $s_{sty}$ are the source (content) style prompt and target style prompt.
+An example of $s_{src}$ and $s_{sty}$ can be ``Photo'' and ``Picasso style painting'', respectively~\citep{kwon2022clipstyler}.
+Since CLIP does not support high-resolution image embedding, a patch-wise version of the directional CLIP loss with augmented patches can be used for better artistic semantic texture transfer~\citep{kwon2022clipstyler}.